Towards a Smart Society – the role of Digital Futures

-Professor, Strategic Sustainability Studies at KTH, Member of the Strategic Research Committee, Chair Working group Smart Society, PI of research project Towards a Smart Society – the role of Digital Futures, Digital Futures Faculty+46 8 790 64 51
+Professor, Strategic Sustainability Studies at KTH, Member of the Strategic Research Committee, Chair Working group Smart Society, Co-PI: Smart Society - Gigitalisation and the public sphre AND sustainable conference, Former PI: Towards a Smart Society – the role of Digital Futures, Digital Futures Faculty+46 8 790 64 51

-Researcher at the ABE School, KTH, Co-PI WP1 of research project Towards a Smart Society – the role of Digital Futures+46 8 790 60 25
+Researcher at the ABE School at KTH, PI: Smart Society - Gigitalisation and the public sphre AND sustainable conference, Former Co-PI: Towards a Smart Society – the role of Digital Futures+46 8 790 60 25

-Postdoctor, Unit of Applied Thermodynamics and Refrigeration at KTH, Working group Smart Society at Digital Futures, Co-PI WP2 of research project Towards a Smart Society – the role of Digital Futuresnelsons@kth.se
+Researcher in Prosumer Energy Systems, Unit of Applied Thermodynamics and Refrigeration at KTH, Working group Smart Society at Digital Futures, Former Co-PI: Towards a Smart Society – the role of Digital Futuresnelsons@kth.se

-Associate Professor at KTH ITM, Director of KTH Climate Action Centre, Working group Smart Society, Co-PI of project An AI-based framework for harmonizing climate policies and projects with the SDGs, Co-PI WP3 of research project Towards a Smart Society – the role of Digital Futures, Digital Futures Facultyffn@kth.se
+Associate Professor at KTH ITM, Director of KTH Climate Action Centre, Working group Smart Society, Co-PI: An AI-based framework for harmonizing climate policies and projects with the SDGs, Former Co-PI: Towards a Smart Society – the role of Digital Futures, Digital Futures Facultyffn@kth.se